 As House Leader, Josephine serves as the Director of Procedures.
-Her responsibilities include overseeing the logistical planning and creating the schedule for Winter Session.
+Her responsibilities include overseeing the logistical planning and creating the schedule for Session.

 Cabinet is YPM’s volunteer organizing committee.
-Members of the previous year’s Winter Session are eligible to apply for Cabinet.
+Members of the previous year’s Session are eligible to apply for Cabinet.

 Cabinet is divided into Upper Cabinet and Lower Cabinet.
-Five Upper Cabinet ministers, also known as bill-presenting ministers, write the legislation debated at Winter Session.
+Five Upper Cabinet ministers, also known as bill-presenting ministers, write the legislation debated at Session.

 Registrar General: Charlize Medina

-Minister of Government Services: Pearson Singbeil Montgomery
+Ministry of Government Services: Pearson Singbeil Montgomery

-Minister of Labour: Emily Gray
+Ministry of Labour: Emily Gray, Katherine Foster